You are here

 Why are there waiting lists?

 Enrollment limits have been placed on chemistry courses that include laboratories because of the fixed number of student stations in our laboratory rooms.
-Courses with enrollment limits in Spring 2017 are CHEM 2080, 2090, 2510, 2900, 3010 and 3030.
+Courses with enrollment limits in the Fall Semester are CHEM 2070, 2090, 2150, 2900, and 3020.

-What should I do during pre-enrollment for Spring 2017?
+What should I do during pre-enrollment for the Fall Semester?

 What should I do after pre-enrollment has concluded?